Honest Review:

 Overview

-While the software does work well as a time tracking and activity analysis software, it lacks some very important features commonly present in other software marketed as productivity assistants.
+While the software does work well as an activity analysis software, it lacks some very important features for time tracking and work management.

-RescueTime does not offer workforce management tools such as cost calculation, invoicing, geolocation, and other features that limit its use to mostly personal goal-chasing.
-While it is a valuable productivity enhancement tool, it is not a work management and productivity solution for freelancers and businesses who need more than just the analytics that RescueTime provides.
+To name a few, RescueTime does not have cost calculation, invoicing, scheduling, GPS tracking, or biometric options for clock ins.
+While it is a valuable productivity enhancement tool, it is not a time and work management solution for freelancers and businesses who need more than just the analytics that RescueTime provides.

-Aside from these limitations, RescueTime doesn’t do quite well on mobile.
-Users have encountered bugs that have led to loss of tracked data, or the app simply doesn’t work and data doesn’t get tracked.
+Aside from these limitations, RescueTime doesn’t do well on mobile.
+Users have encountered bugs that have led to syncing issues and loss of tracked data.
+Other times the app would just completely stop working.
+These issues explain it’s terribly low rating on both the Google Play Store (3.3/5) and App Store (2.7/5).

 Time tracker showing employee time spent